pantheon-systems/documentation/source/content/guides/decoupled/wp-nextjs-frontend-starters/05-cache.md

 integration: [--]
 ---

-## Set Cache-Control Headers

-### Before You Begin

-This guide explains the how to set Cache-Control headers using `@pantheon-systems/wordpress-kit` in the `next-wordpress-starter`, or any Next.js application using the `wordpress-kit`.
+This section shows you how to set Cache-Control headers using `@pantheon-systems/wordpress-kit` in the `next-wordpress-starter`, or any Next.js application using the `wordpress-kit`, and how to purge your cache.

-### Setting Cache-Control Headers with WordPress Kit
+## Set Cache-Control Headers with WordPress Kit

-The `@pantheon-systems/wordpress-kit` npm package exports a function, `setEdgeHeaders`, which takes in a response object and a cache-control header value.
+The `@pantheon-systems/wordpress-kit` npm package exports a function, `setEdgeHeaders`.
+This functions takes in a response object and a cache-control header value.
 The value is then set to the response object's headers so that when the request is sent along it will be cached at the edge.

 The default cache-control header is the following: